recp/AssetKit/README.md

 There is also an optional renderer library called [libgk](https://github.com/recp/libgk) for render AssetKit contents.
 You can see how to load AssetKit to libgk in [assetkit-gl](https://github.com/recp/assetkit-gl) lib/repo.

-I've also created a basic program (included a screenshot of render result and dae) to show full steps: [simple-collada-viewer](http://github.com/recp/simple-collada-viewer)
+I've also created a basic program (included a screenshot of render result and dae) to show full steps: [simple-collada-viewer](http://github.com/recp/simple-collada-viewer) (todo: outdated.)

 <table>
 <tr>